|

 that I like "hangin' out with the guys" at the

-that I used to participate in card-tournaments in
+the advantage that I used to participate in card-tournaments in Germany,

 US-Army Ranger (who just happens to be my hubby, and who